samsjchi/vimeo-coding-challenge/README.md

 >How would the system scale for more users/visitors?

 As the number of users goes up, the primary bottleneck for this application is the data fetching from Vimeo's API, which limits the number of calls per hour.
 This can be combated by caching the JSON response data locally so that each page can load from the cache where possible and API calls are only made for new data.
-In addition, if this app included a search feature like most video applications do, for example, I would implement some sort of throttling/debouncing to limit the number of calls.
+In addition, if this app included a search feature, for example, like most video applications do, I would implement some sort of throttling/debouncing to limit the number of calls.

 >How would your solution cope if the API was slow or broke or returned incorrect data?